-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES

-Washington, D.C.
-20549

-Form 10-K

-\boxtimes ANNUAL REPOR OF 1934 RT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SE CCURITIES EXCHANGE ACT TRANSITION RE OF 1934 ECURITIES EXCHANGE ACT Commission file number 000-52049 SY CCHNOLOGIES, IN NC.
-(Exact name of registran t as specified in its charter) (Stat Delaware e of incorporation) 06-1594540 (IRS Employer Identifie eation No.) 200 (Address of principal execution (866) (or, Bridgewater, New Jersey 088 (ve offices, including ZIP code) 620-3940 (umber, including area code) 807 Securities registered pu ursuant to Section 12(b) of the Ac t: Title of each ı class Name of each excha nge on which registered Common Stock, par valu e \$.0001 par value The NASDAQ Stock Market, LLC Securities re egistered pursuant to Section 1 2(g) of the Act: None - check mark if the registrant is · · · · · · · · · · · · · · · · · · · as defined in Rule 405 of the Securities A o Section 13 or Section 15(d) of the Secu ct of 1933.
-Yes ⊠ No □ rities Exchange Act of 1934 (the "Exchange (or for such sho Indicate by submitted and orter period that the registrant check mark whether the regis was required to file such reports), and strant has submitted electronically and (2) has been subject to such filing required posted on its corporate Web site, if any schange Act during the preceding 12 months tements for the past 90 days.
-Yes ⊠ No □ v, every Interactive Data File required to be at the registrant was required to submit and Indicate by check mark if disclosure of d in, and will not be contained, to the best of C or any amendment to this Form 10-K. - , lerated filer, a non-accelerated filer, or a sn Rule 12b-2 of the Exchange Act.
-(Check naller reporting company.
-See the definitions one): Large e accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company □ Indicate by check mark whether the regist rant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ second quarter common stock based upon the closing price held by each executive office of the common stock as reported by r, director and stockholders known by The NASDAQ Stock Market on such day the Registrant to own 10% or more of the siness day of the Registrant's last completed ate was approximately \$1 billion.
-Shares of ne outstanding stock based on public filings ination of affiliate status is not necessarily a conclusive determination for other purposes.
+SECURIT IES AND EXCHANGE COMMISSION Washington, D.C.
+20549 Form 10-K X ANNUAL REPORT PURSUANT TO SECT ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 fiscal year ended December 31, 2015 ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For he transition period from to Co mmission file number 000-52049 HRONOSS TECHNOLOGIES, INC. ne of registrant as specified in its charter) Delaware 06-1594540 (State of incorporation) (IRS Employer Identification No.) (Address of pr evard, 8th Floor, Bridgewater, New Jersey 08807 incipal executive offices, including ZIP code) (866) 620-3940 's telephone number, including area code) Securit es registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$.0001 par value The NASDAQ Stock Market, LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a well-known se asoned issuer, as defined in Rule 405 of the Securities Act of 1933.
+Yes ⊠ No □ orts pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934 (the "Exchange Indicate by check mark whether the registrant (1) has filed all report for such shorter period that the registrant was required to file such orts required to be filed by Section 13 or 15(d) of the Exchange Act during the preceding 12 month in reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square ctronically and posted on its corporate Web site, if any, every Interactive Data File required to bg the preceding 12 months (or for such shorter period that the registrant was required to submit and

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer ⊠ Accelerated filer \square Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the common stock held by non-affiliates of the Registrant as of June 30, 2015, the last business day of the Registrant's last completed second quarter, based upon the closing price of the common stock as reported by The NASDAQ Stock Market on such date was approximately \$1.2 billion.
+Shares of common stock held by each executive officer, director and stockholders known by the Registrant to own 10% or more of the outstanding stock based on public filings and other information known to the Registrant have been excluded since such persons may be deemed affiliates.
+This determination of affiliate status is not necessarily a conclusive determination for other purposes.